Digital Signatures

 Diagram showing how a digital signature is created using a private key and some transaction data.

-Therefore, each digital signature is tied to the transaction it is being used in:
+Therefore, each digital signature is connected to the transaction it is being used in:

 Diagram showing how a digital signature is tied to the transaction data it is being used in.